wayneweicheng/spark_pystock-ai/README.md

 # PyStock-AI

+A demonstration PySpark application showcasing best practices for unit testing Spark applications and deploying them to Google Cloud Dataproc serverless with Terraform.

+## Project Overview

+This project demonstrates:
+1. How to structure a testable PySpark application
+2. Writing effective unit tests for PySpark code
+3. Setting up local development with Poetry
+4. Deploying to Google Dataproc serverless using Terraform IaC

-A PySpark application for processing stock data from Parquet files, transforming it by grouping by hour, and calculating various aggregations.
+The application itself processes stock data from Parquet files, transforming it by grouping by hour, and calculating various aggregations.

 ## Project Structure